Sometimes Strategic Differentiation Doesn’t Have To Be Smart, Just Different

 There are not only two kinds of action (strategic and unstrategic), but three:

-Unstrategic action is simply action that doesn’t follow any particular strategy.
+Unstrategic action is simply an action that doesn’t follow any particular strategy.
 It is basically, like Tetley’s round bags, meaningless.
-Anti-strategic action on the other hand isn’t meaningless; it is action which drags the business in a particular strategic direction which isn’t congruent with the business as a whole.
+Anti-strategic action on the other hand isn’t meaningless; it is an action that drags the business in a particular strategic direction that isn’t congruent with the business as a whole.

 The power of any brand is determined by its congruence – by how coherently it is about “one thing” – and thus if you are building weirdness into your business you have to make sure that it either:

 - Enhances that congruence (i.e. is strategic), or…